peteamiri/Tutorials/JobInterview/AWSIntrerview.md

 ## Tell me about the time you worked on a project an found an opertunity much beiger

 # Bias action

 ## give me an example of a caltulated risk when speed was critical
+USDA multifamily PDF file to be signed as a contract.

 ## Describe a situation when you had to make a decision on spot to make a major sale
 I helped the workshop after a week being on thhe job.